jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 1. Open **SQL Server Management Studio** and connect to the SQL Database for the **ContosoSportsDB** database.

+    >Note: You can find the database server name by:
+       -  Navigate the Azure ContosoSportsDB in the portal.
+       -  In the Overview, locate the **Show database connection strings** link
+       -  Copy the **Server** parameter value. e.g. Server=tcp:``contososqlserver2019th.database.windows.net,1433``

     ![In Object Explorer, ContosoSportsDBserver1234.database is selected.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image276.png "Object Explorer")

 2. Under the **ContosoSportsDB** database, expand **Programmability**, right-click on **Stored Procedures**, click **New**, followed by **Stored Procedure...**